 - Tenderness along the back of the neck

-If you experience any of these symptoms of whiplash following a car crash or any traumatic impact, see a doctor as soon as possible.
-A full diagnosis will show if there is any damage that can make the situation worse.
+If you experience any of these symptoms of whiplash following a car crash or any traumatic impact, see a doctor immediately.
+A full diagnosis will show if any damage has occurred to the neck or spine.

-Hyperextension of the neck is usually diagnosed via a physical examination of the neck and a medical history, including details of the accident that caused the injury.
-X-rays may be taken if fracture is suspected.
-It is best to seek medical attention immediately after an accident if there is any concern of possible neck injury.
+Hyperextension of the neck is diagnosed via a physical examination of the neck.
+The doctor will also inquire about the details of the accident that caused the injury.
+X-rays may be taken if a fracture is suspected.

 Whiplash-associated disorders (WAD) can be classified by the severity of signs and symptoms:

-It seems that excessive rest and immobilization have been shown to have greater chances of chronic symptoms.
-This is explained by loss of range of motion leading to increased pain and stiffness.
-Immobilization also causes muscle atrophy (muscle wasting), decreased blood flow to the injured soft tissues, and healing of damaged muscles in a shortened position that renders them less flexible.
+Excessive rest and immobility have been linked to an increased risk of developing chronic illnesses.
+This is due to a reduction of range of motion, which causes discomfort and stiffness.
+Immobilization also leads to muscular atrophy (muscle wasting), reduced blood supply to the wounded soft tissues, and the damaged tissue healing in a shorter posture, making it less flexible.

 To help with recovery, you should also consider the following actions:

-- Ice the neck to reduce pain and swelling as soon as possible after the injury.
+- Ice the neck: Use an ice pack to reduce pain and swelling as soon as possible after the injury.
 Do it for 15 minutes every 3-4 hours for 2-3 days.
-Wrap the ice in a thin towel or cloth to prevent injury to the skin.
+Wrap the ice in a thin towel or cloth to prevent irritation to the skin.

-- Take painkillers or other drugs, if recommended by your doctor.
-Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain and swelling.
+- Take painkillers or other drugs: Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain and swelling.
 However, these medicines can have side effects.
 Never use them regularly unless recommended by a doctor.
 Check with a medical professional before taking them if you take other medicines or have any medical problems.
-If over the counter medications do not work, prescription painkillers and muscle relaxants may be necessary.
+If over-the-counter medications do not work, prescription pain medication and muscle relaxants may be recommended by a doctor.